© All Rights Reserved wouterrr

 Ouadane is a site which is on the Unesco World Heritage List and it is not difficult to see why.
 The old quarter on top of a hill is a beautiful town in the middle of the Sahara desert and arriving here across the plateau from Atar is a real highlight of your visit to this country.
 On the hill, the minaret of the new mosque dominates the place but the masterpiece is the older mosque dating back to the 14th century.
 The town itself dates back to 1147 when it was founded by Berbers.
 A small museum housing various artefacts from the ancient caravans is worth a visit as well.

 The coastline is dry with a short rainy season as well, but temperatures are generally tempered by the Atlantic Ocean.
-For example, Nouakchott (the capital) has maximum temperatures between 30 and 35 degrees Celsius year round, nighs averaging 22 to 24 between June and October and 13 to 17 from December to March.
+For example, Nouakchott (the capital) has maximum temperatures between 30 °C and 35 °C year round, nighs averaging 22 °C to 24 °C between June and October and 13 °C to 17 °C from December to March.
 When the wind blows directly from the Sahara desert though, temperatures can rise up to 46 degrees here as well, especially in May and Jun.
 Rain falls mostly in August with little or now rain in other months.

 Mauritania Airways is the national airline of the country and is based at Nouakchott International Airport (NKC) near the capital.
 International flighst include those to and from Abidjan, Algiers, Bamako, Brazzaville, Casablanca, Cotonou, Dakar, Las Palmas and Paris.
 All these destinations and Tunis are served by other airlines as well, mainly the national ones like Air Algérie and Air France.